Vulkan conformance tests for graphics drivers save their output images inside an XML file called

 cat external/vulkancts/mustpass/master/vk-default.txt | grep -i copy_and_blit\.core.*blit.*3d.*linear > /tmp/selected_tests

 $HOME/igalia/code/vk-gl-cts/build/external/vulkancts/modules/vulkan (the script takes the fullpath) contains all the matching tests PNG images inside a new

 TestResults.qpa to see the results.

 I hope that the first script can be useful to CTS developers who need to display their output images without using a browser or a server.
-These scripts are not a replacement for the other tools I’ve mentioned before, they are just an extra “help” for when I need to modify and debug a test output very often during development.
+These scripts are not a replacement for the other tools I’ve mentioned before, they are just an extra “help” for when someone needs to modify and debug a test output very often during development.

-I’ve updated the scripts a few times after this blog post and I might re-modify them.
-So, if you want to run them make sure you check help by running:
+I’ve updated the scripts a few times after this blog post and I might re-modify them to add new options.
+So, if you want to use them make sure you check help first by running:

 to see the new options.